lucassoaresoliveiraa/lucassoaresoliveiraa/README.md

 ## I'm Lucas Soares!

-- 🔥 Back-End Developer & Always looking to understand and improve in new technologies!
+- 🔥 DevOps & Always looking to understand and improve in new technologies!

-- 🔭 Working as a Back End developer at [Orbesoft](https://www.orbesoft.com.br/)
+- 🔭 Working as a Back End developer at [4linux]([https://4linux.com.br/])

 - 💬 Ask me about **JavaScript and TypeScript**